jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 # IANA Considerations

-TBD. rt=mud should be registered.
+TBD: rt=mud should be registered.

 --- back